On this page

 Most AI content tools follow a single-prompt pattern: user provides a topic, the tool calls an LLM, output lands in a CMS.
 The results are predictable.
 Ahrefs found that 90.63% of all pages get zero organic traffic from Google.
 AI-generated content without search data backing performs even worse.
 It targets keywords the author imagines are important rather than keywords with actual demand.

 Wire inverts this.
-The content pipeline never calls Claude without data.
+The content pipeline never calls the AI without data.
 The create command includes web research.
-The refine command includes GSC search terms and pending news.
+The refine command includes search terms and pending news.
 The enrich command includes a pre-built amendment brief with specific keyword targets, BM25 semantic scores, and keyword routing decisions.
-Claude receives precise instructions built from evidence, not open-ended requests.
+The AI receives precise instructions built from evidence, not open-ended requests.

 The cost difference is not marginal.
 A manual SEO audit and content rewrite costs $150-300 per page from an agency.
-Wire's enrich command costs $0.06 per page.
-The analysis phase is free, only the Claude call costs money.
-At 500 pages, that is $30 versus $75,000-$150,000.
-The gap exists because Wire automates the analysis that agencies do manually: reading GSC data, identifying keyword opportunities, building rewrite briefs, and verifying output quality.
+Wire's enrich command uses minimal token usage covered by your AI subscription.
+The analysis phase is free, only the AI call uses tokens.
+At 500 pages, that is a fraction of a single freelance article versus $75,000-$150,000.
+The gap exists because Wire automates the analysis that agencies do manually: reading search data, identifying keyword opportunities, building rewrite briefs, and verifying output quality.

 HubSpot's content pruning study demonstrated the value of systematic content management.
 They pruned 3,000 posts (72% of audited content), saw a 106% increase in organic views, then continued pruning and reached a 458% increase.
 The lesson: most content hurts the content that should rank.
 Wire's pipeline automates this lifecycle: dead page detection, keyword cannibalization resolution, and targeted enrichment of pages with genuine search demand.